 - Hopefully you’ll luck out and be able to meet Jack and Sally in that first hour.
 But, even if it takes until 6:30 p.m., you still haven’t missed any of the “official” party time.

 5:30 p.m. – 7:00 p.m. – Snag your ornament, mobile order dinner, and get in line for 1 more of the characters that start meeting early

 - When you leave Town Square Theater and Jack and Sally, you should be directed down the Main Street bypass where you can collect your welcome gift (which is an ornament).
-If it is raining, look for them to distribute them at Tomorrowland Terrace.
+This is also an opportunity to take a Photopass picture with the Toy Soliders.
+If it is raining, look for them to distribute the welcome gift at Tomorrowland Terrace.

 - Now is a good time to Mobile Order a quick dinner – just don’t waste a bunch of time eating.

 - If you want to try to meet more characters before the party begins, we recommend jumping in line around 6 pm for either the Seven Dwarfs, the characters at Dumbo (Donald and Scrooge McDuck and Daisy and Minnie Mouse), Pooh and Friends (because it isn’t super common to get to take pics with all 4 together), or Santa Claus.

 - If characters aren’t your thing, the 3D Photo opportunities are available during this time, and you can grab pics with those before the party starts.
 You can also catch a Frozen Holiday Surprise at 6:15 p.m. if this is in your plans.